signalkraft/mypyllant-component/docs/docs/3-reverse-engineering.md

 3. Visit [mitm.it](http://mitm.it/) on your Android device, download the CA cert & install it through the settings app
 4. Install [ADB](https://www.xda-developers.com/install-adb-windows-macos-linux/) on your laptop and connect your Android device to USB in debug mode
 5. Look for the myVAILLANT APK online and download it
-6. Run [android-unpinner](https://github.com/mitmproxy/android-unpinner) on the APK and wait for it to launch the modified app on your Android device with ADB
+6. Run [apk-mitm](https://github.com/shroudedcode/apk-mitm) on the APK and install it with adb

+       ```bash
+       apk-mitm myVAILLANT.xapk
+       unzip ./myVAILLANT-patched.xapk
+       adb install-multiple com.vaillantgroup.enduserapp.vaillant.apk config.mdpi.apk config.fr.apk config.en.apk config.arm64_v8a.apk
+       ```

-7. You should see all API calls in mitmproxy's web interface on http://127.0.0.1:8081 now.
+7. You should see all API calls in mitmproxy's web interface on [http://127.0.0.1:8081](http://127.0.0.1:8081) now.

+!!! note

     If you can't log in with SSO because of a certificate error, make sure you added the exception to the proxy settings.

     If you can log in, but the app reports an error, the unpinning didn't work.
     You can try [MagiskTrustUserCertson](https://github.com/NVISOsecurity/MagiskTrustUserCertson) if you have a rooted Android device.

 <figure markdown>
   ![Android Proxy Settings](assets/android-proxy.png)